 The QuerySurge Agent installs as a service on Windows.
 The default user account on Windows under which services install is the "Local System" account.
 This account is fine for many Agent tasks, but there are some tasks that you might want to perform with your Agent that need different permissions than the Local System account has.
 Examples include read access to a network share drive (containing Flat Files), or accessing SQL Server via Windows Authentication (where the Agent needs to authenticate with SQL Server using your Windows account).
 For these situations, as well as any others requiring the Agent to run under a specific login account, you can change your Agent service to run under a user account of your own choosing.

-NOTE: If you change the Agent login account, make sure the new account has rights for all Agent tasks that you plan to execute.
+Note: If you change the Agent login account, make sure the new account has rights for all Agent tasks that you plan to execute.
 Specifically, the new account should have an equal or greater rights level than the default Local System service account.

 Changing your Agent Login Account

 The following procedure should be executed on each Agent machine.
 You will need Administrative rights to complete the procedure.